LimeThaw/emu/README.md

 to the same naming conventions.
 For example, the algorithm Bogo Sort should be implemented in the function bogoSort() (class for data structures) in the file BogoSort.swift.
 The corresponding tests should be in the class bogoSortTests in the file BogoSortTests.swift.
+All test functions should have meaningful names and start with "test", like testSortingSortedList.

 ## Usage